computer-agents/agent-studio/README.md

 + Record an existing task:
     1. Choose task from the top right list.
-    3. Click the "Save Task Config/Start Record" button to start recording.
+    3. Click the "Save Task Config/Start Recording" button to start recording.
     ![](./imgs/recorder_choose_existing.png)
 + Create & Record new task:
     1. Input the task instruction.